 So many times when our kids get upset we feel like we need to “fix” it.
-But in reality we just need to support, listen, and connect.
+But in reality, we just need to support, listen, and connect.
 But why is it so hard to do that?
 How can I teach my child but also support them in a way that isn’t like a raging bitch.
 Dramatic, maybe, but definitely truthful.
 How and why would your child want to come to you when all you do is place blame, criticize, or make them feel guilty for their choices.
-Connection doesn’t have to mean that your letting them get away with it, it’s allowing them to have their feelings and truly, actively listen to them.
+The connection doesn’t have to mean that you’re letting them get away with it, it’s allowing them to have their feelings and truly, actively listen to them.
 More often than not, they know what the right thing to do is, and they just want your acknowledgment of their feelings.

 “But more important than any words we use is our attitude.
 If our attitude is not of compassion, then whatever we say will be experienced by the child as phony or manipulative.
 It is when our words are infused with our real feelings of empathy that they speak directly to a child’s heart.”